baykovr/AVPI/README.md

 [ (Release Notes) ]
 (https://github.com/baykovr/AVPI/releases/latest)

-08/08/2014 You should run gavpi as administrator for it work properly in most games. (right click run as...)
+You should run gavpi as administrator for it work properly in most games. (right click run as...)

+Check out the example [profile for StarCitizen](https://github.com/baykovr/AVPI/blob/master/Profiles/POWER.xml) to get started. (included in latest release)

 #### About